 The Phoenix® adaptive-response algorithm and multiple modes of treatment deliver targeted relief and allow users to customize their treatment to their individual needs.

-The Phoenix® has demonstrated a clinically-significant reduction of the Clinician-Administered PTSD Scale (CAPS-5) for all PTSD patients enrolled in our pilot trial.
+The Phoenix® has demonstrated a clinically-significant reduction of the Clinician-Administered PTSD Scale (CAPS-5) with a 91% responder rate.

 “What do I have to lose?
 It’s not a drug that I’m putting in my system and its not something that I’m smoking.
 So, if you’re telling me that you can put something in my ear and make me better, sign me up every day of the week!”